-Our finance lawyers provide the full range of legal services to support the financing goals of private and public sector clients.
-Our Finance Group routinely handles sophisticated commercial lending transactions, litigation, securities matters, and workouts and bankruptcies.
-Clients include banks and their special finance and merchant banking affiliates, insurance companies, financial subsidiaries of major industrial corporations, and other financial intermediaries.
-In addition, we have extensive experience dealing with state and federal regulators in transactions.
-Our finance regulatory lawyers counsel banks, insurance companies, mortgage companies, and other financial service providers in a wide range of regulatory and operating issues.
+Our Finance Group lawyers provide comprehensive legal services to support the finance-related needs of our private and public sector clients nationwide.
+We routinely handle sophisticated commercial lending transactions, litigation, regulatory matters, securities matters, as well as workouts and bankruptcies.
+Our clients include banks and their special finance and merchant banking affiliates, insurance companies, financial subsidiaries of major industrial corporations, mortgage companies and other financial service providers.

 Represented administrative agent and syndicate of lenders in connection with $200 million revolving and term-loan facility to fund a "going private" transaction, a dissenting shareholder reserve and working capital needs, secured by real property located throughout the United States and a blanket lien on all other assets.

 Drafted new insurance reinvestment fund tax legislation in Connecticut and represented a group of venture capital partnerships in establishing an insurance reinvestment fund approved by the Connecticut Department of Economic and Community Development to channel investments by insurance companies into start-up or emerging businesses in Connecticut.
 These types of funds exist in some other states and are commonly referred to as Capco Funds.